 iRAP calls on its partners and the community world-wide to support the 5th United Nations Global Road Safety Week (UNGRSW) – to #SpeakUp and #DemandLeadership for #3StarorBetter road infrastructure for all road users that saves lives.

 iRAP CEO Rob McInerney said UNGRSW is an important advocacy platform for the global effort to save lives and reduce injuries, and the 2019 week from 6-12 May stands to be particularly powerful with the theme #SpeakUp.

-The iRAP UNGRSW Partner Kit highlights how action can be taken to demand safer roads.
+iRAP has released a UNGRSW partner kit highlighting how action can be taken to demand safer roads.

 With road fatalities still climbing, the UN Decade of Action for Road Safety nearing completion, the World Health Organisation’s introduction of star rating criteria for all countries to report to, as well as the establishment of United Nations Global Road Safety Performance Targets, it is a pivotal time for securing continued commitment and action.